crontab/JSONCoder/README.md

 - Dictionaries with the following element types: NSString, NSNumber, nested arrays and dictionaries of the same
 - Primitive scalar types such as int, BOOL, float

-All proprties are required to be present in JSON data when decoding, as well as they are required to be non-nil when encoding to JSON, unless a property is makred with the `<Optional>` protocol.
-Optional properties are not included in encoding if their value is nil.
-This does not apply to scalar types, which are always encoded.
+All proprties are required to be present in JSON data when decoding from JSON, unless a property is makred with the `<Optional>` protocol.
+For scalar properties, because there is no way of attaching protocols to them, use the propertyIsOptional method to indicate an optional property.

+When encoding to JSON, properties other than scalar ones are not included in encoding if their value is nil; scalar types are always included regardless of their value.

 NSNumber and the scalar types are all mutually convertible; an attempt to convert between any other types listed above results in error.

-Scalar types are always included in conversions to JSON; marking them as optional (using the propertyIsOptional method, as there is no way of attaching the `<Optional>` protocol to these types) only affects conversion from JSON.

 A property name can start with the dollar sign ($) in case of keyword or other naming conflicts.
 For example, a property named `description` or `class` can be disambiguated by declaring them as `$description` and `$class`.
 Such properties are mapped to JSON names without the `$` prefix.